Darocs/kuwaiba_docs/source/start/contribute/documentation.rst

 Contributing to Documenting Kuwaiba from scratch
 ------------------------------------------------

+If you prefer video for getting new information please start here:

+.. youtube:: tJB7T3RFoRo

 Kuwaiba documentation is build on ReadTheDocs_ (RTD) platform.
 That means automatic documentation deployment with the Sphinx_ engine.
 To work with that platform you need git_ installed, `github account <github_>`_ and `text editor <editor_>`_, working with git.
 We prefer `VS Code`_, so the following story will be